nexus06/superheroes/README.md

 This project follows Android architecture guidelines that are based on [MVP (Model View Presenter)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter).

-Project has 3 packets related with MVP-based architecture:
+Project has 3 packages related with MVP-based architecture:
 - Model: contains classes that play the "Model" role in the Model-View-Presenter (MVP) pattern by defining an interface for providing data that will be acted upon by the "Presenter" and "View" layers in the MVP pattern.